68 Kg How Many Pounds

 Q2: Which system is better?

 A2: The metric system is generally considered more efficient due to its decimal-based nature, which simplifies calculations and conversions.
-However, the imperial system remains deeply ingrained in some cultures, and its familiarity among users is a significant factor in its continued use.
+That said, the imperial system remains deeply ingrained in some cultures, and its familiarity among users is a significant factor in its continued use.
 The "better" system depends on context and personal preference.

 Q3: Are there any potential errors in weight conversions?